PCS0725/Cplusplus-Codes/README.md

 # Cplusplus-Codes
-Contains implementation of basic data structures and algorithms
+  This repository contains implementations of basic to advanced data structures and algorithms generally taught in college.